hirviid/react-redux-fetch/docusaurus/docs/hoc.md

 import reduxFetch from 'react-redux-fetch'; // ES6
 ```

-## Parameters you can pass to reduxFetch
+## Arguments you can pass to reduxFetch

 ```js
 reduxFetch(fetchConfig, mapStateToProps?, mapDispatchToProps?)(YourComponent);